Dynamic mean field programming: Introduction

+The assumptions underpin a large deviations principle, which we conjecture to be true, for the probability distribution over the Q-value iterates in the infinite horizon case (or Q-values in the finite horizon case).
+In statistical physics terminology, this principle is equivalent to assuming that the MGF is a \emph{self-averaging} quantity, meaning that it concentrates in measure on its average \cite{touchette_harris}.
+If we take this conjecture to be true, one can calculate statistics for a typical realisation of the MDP parameters from the averaged MGF.
+We are able to perform this average due to an old result in statistics from \cite{vonNeumann1941}, which allows us to write the generating function expansion for a linear combination of Dirichlet random variables, also known as a finite Dirichlet mean \cite{pitman2018random} \cite{hjort2005exact}.

+Once the MGF has been averaged, we are able to establish the asymptotic independence of Q-values, in both finite and discounted infinite horizon, via the application of the method of steepest descents, or saddlepoint approximation.
+This method is applied to a transformation of the averaged moment generating function via suitably defined ``auxilliary fields", which produces an integral which can be asymptotically expanded \cite{bender1999advanced}.

+The equations for the saddlepoint produce the so-called mean field equations, which in the MDP context we name the dynamic mean field programming equations.
+The computation of these equations provides the exact statistics, such as the mean and variance, of the Q-values.
+In our flat Dirichlet setting, we are simply propagating a mean through the equations, whose expression is very similar to the dynamic programming equations.

+From the mean field statistics, an index policy can be derived in principle, although as discussed the flat Dirichlet assumption will hold only at the start of learning in general.
+Even so, the result already provides practical insight: at the start of learning, an agent holding these prior beliefs faces a set of $N$ independent multi-armed bandit problems, in each state.
+The duration of this mean field effect will of course break down during learning, for example if the MDP has sparse transition matrices.
+The practical consequence is that either the prior assumptions should be changed, to incorporate sparsity, or that the algorithm deployed under such assumptions should be a plain multi-armed bandit algorithm in each state, acting locally and not planning ahead.

-In order to compute the DMFP solution we derive the approximate equations using extreme value theory, whose accuracy improves with increasing action space size.
-In the i.i.d case, which corresponds to having identical priors at the start of learning, we find closed form expressions for the mean field equations.
-We study the stability of the closed form approximations in the infinite horizon setting.
-We find the maximum Lyapunov exponent is the logarithm of the discount factor, implying the system is stable, which one might expect from the contraction property of the underlying Bellman equations.
+In order to compute the DMFP equations explicitly we derive the approximate equations using extreme value theory, whose accuracy improves with increasing action space size.
+In the i.i.d case, which corresponds to having identical priors across transition probabilities and mean-rewards, we find closed form expressions for the mean field equations.
 In the general case, during learning, we resort to numerical approximations based on extreme value theory.
-We provide simulation evidence in support of the results, confirming the Gaussian process behaviour and the accuracy of the approximate mean field equations.
-We note that our results also hold for policy evaluation in the Bayesian setting.
+We provide simulation evidence in support of the results, confirming the mean field theory and the accuracy of the approximate mean field equations.